 Our Politics A level will enable you to study a wide range of degrees including law, journalism, international relations, global studies, conflict resolution and public policy, as well as secure a place on competition apprenticeships with the civil services, local and global charities and local and international businesses.

 Politics is about power and conflict and explores issues ranging from the

 provision of local sporting facilities to the decision to go to war.
 You will be encouraged to see and hear prominent politicians at special conferences and listen to guest speakers, such as pressure group representatives, local MPs and councillors.

 You will focus on the nature of democracy, political participation through voting, political parties, pressure groups and the media to assess how these can lead to political change.
 You will also study the core ideologies of Conservatism, Liberalism and Socialism.

-- 100% exam
+- 100% Exam

 There is a wide range of extra activities during the course:

 - a visit to the Houses of Parliament and other political institutions in London;

 - viewing political films at the Arts Picturehouse in Cambridge;

 - visiting political speakers including John Bercow